jedisct1/zig-utf8encrypt/README.md

 4. Format-Preserving Encryption:
    - Class 1 (printable ASCII): Uses Fisher-Yates shuffle with 256-bit seed from TurboSHAKE128
    - Classes 2-4: Uses FAST cipher with cycle walking until result falls within valid domain
-5. Boundary Space Avoidance (Class 1 only):
+5. Boundary Space Avoidance (Class 1 only, optional):
+   - Can be enabled via `avoid_boundary_spaces` parameter in initialization
-   - For first and last positions: if Fisher-Yates LUT produces a space, apply LUT again
+   - When enabled: For first and last positions, if Fisher-Yates LUT produces a space, apply LUT again
    - This ensures boundary characters in ciphertext are never spaces (for class 1)
    - Applied before content-dependent permutation
+   - Disabled by default for maximum flexibility
 6. Chaining: Position-dependent tweaks incorporate previous ciphertext bytes (CBC-like mode)
    - Note: Control characters participate in chaining even though they're not encrypted
 7. Content-Dependent Permutation: The order of encrypted code points is shuffled based on: